hakdo/markdowntest/README.md

 Applying a same origin policy and controlling it at the server side is an effective protection measure, and one of the headers will be present in most cases.
 It protects against CSRF attacks where there is no server state that can be used to set a trustworthy token, such as prior to authentication, e.g. for a login form.

 It is possible to set the referer header for a web view embedded in a smartphone app.
 In theory this could be used to craft a cross-site forgery attack but this would require the user who is logged in to a protected service to be logged in using the same smartphone app that is used to force the referer header; in practice the attacker would need to distribute his/her own web browser to the victim to perform the CSRF attack.
-The same could be done on any platform but the effort required to perform such an attack makes the credibility of the scenario very low.
+The same could be done on any platform but the effort required to perform such an attack makes the probability of the scenario very low.
 In addition, input points should be protected with CSRF tokens that would make this attack vector fail.
 Note also that calling data in web views using a method that defines a base URL will automatically set the referer header to that base URL.

 In order to protect against login form CSRF exploits, the web application can create an unauthenticated session (anonymous) to store a token.
 The session should be destroyed and a new one created when the user authenticates.